jpalmeidaalves/get_next_line_42-Common_core/README.md

 ## The rules
 * Repeated calls to your get_next_line() function should let you read the text file pointed to by the file descriptor, one line at a time
-* The returned line should include the terminating \n character (except if the end of file was reached)
+* The returned line should include the terminating \n character (except if the end of the file was reached)
 * Forbidden:
     - lseek() is forbidden
     - Global variables are forbidden

 ### Bonus part:
+* Manage multiple file descriptors at the same time
+* If you can read from the file descriptors 3, 4 and 5, you should be able to read from a different fd per call without losing the reading thread of each file descriptor or returning a line from another fd.

 ## Learning Experience